National Student Council Officers | National Student Council State Representatives

 Baltimore, PA

-I’m a sophomore at Eastern Technical High School in Baltimore, MD, and I’m president.
-My leadership journey began in fifth grade when I ran for our school’s student council.
+David is a sophomore at Eastern Technical High School in Baltimore, MD.
+His leadership journey began in fifth grade when he ran for his school’s student council.

-During the dark time of the pandemic, I was able to find light in learning.
-I learned so much about society and our interconnectedness, the value of empathy, and the importance of activism in a community.
-These experiences shaped my knowledge and passion for leadership.
-Leadership to me has always been about empowering others and paving the way for meaningful change.
-From serving as an ambassador of NASC, treasurer of the Maryland Association of Student Councils (MASC), and working as a youth council member of UNICEF USA, my leadership journey has been dedicated to amplifying student voices and ensuring young leaders have the tools to make an impact.
+During the dark time of the pandemic, he was able to find light in learning.
+He learned so much about society and our interconnectedness, the value of empathy, and the importance of activism in a community.
+These experiences shaped his knowledge and passion for leadership.
+Leadership to him has always been about empowering others and paving the way for meaningful change.
+From serving as an ambassador of NASC, treasurer of the Maryland Association of Student Councils (MASC), and working as a youth council member of UNICEF USA, his leadership journey has been dedicated to amplifying student voices and ensuring young leaders have the tools to make an impact.

-My vision for NASC is bold.
-My plan includes expanding leadership resources by developing and distributing five new toolkits, presentation templates, and guides to support student councils nationwide.
-To increase student engagement, my plan includes hosting at least three virtual town halls, ensuring student voices are heard, and working with NASC leadership to create a student council advocacy guide, helping councils secure funding and representation.
+His vision for NASC is bold.
+His plan includes expanding leadership resources by developing and distributing five new toolkits, presentation templates, and guides to support student councils nationwide.
+To increase student engagement, his plan includes hosting at least three virtual town halls, ensuring student voices are heard, and working with NASC leadership to create a student council advocacy guide, helping councils secure funding and representation.

-Together, we’ll empower leaders, amplify voices, and expand opportunities.
-Let’s take NASC to the next level because if not us, who?
+He believes that together, we’ll empower leaders, amplify voices, and expand opportunities.
+He hopes to take NASC to the next level because if not us, who?

 Audrey Schroeder